• Skip to primary navigation

 Upcycled Sweater Ideas

-2. Sweater pillows and cushions – from plain pillows to ones that look like bunnies or even Frida Kahlo.
+2. Sweater pillows and cushions – make plain pillows look like bunnies or even Frida Kahlo.

 4. Felted flowers and succulent gardens for some fun home decor.